LavaMoat/LavaMoat/packages/browserify/NOTES.md

   - [ ] more granular autogen config
     - [x] detect API usage on global
     - [x] dont pass window if no property accessed
-    - [ ] granularity on certain apis, e.g. document
+    - [x] granularity on certain apis, e.g. document
+    - [ ] limit granularity to actual platform API surface, e.g. not "location.href.indexOf"
     - [ ] browserify insertGlobal is ruining the parsing of properties on global
+        - bc declaring the global object and passing it into a closure causes acorn-globals to ignore the uses of the global var
   - [x] user config defaultGlobals
   - [ ] easy user override
     - [ ] likely need revDeps pointers at run time
+  - [ ] use SES.confine instead of realm.evaluate
+  - [ ] update ses
   - [ ] verify basic safety review
 - [ ] fancy
   - [ ] permissions as higher abstractions (network, persistence, DOM)
   - [ ] permissions sorted by risk (?)

-questions:

-are we safe if we keep cache per-module (to avoid module.exports modifications) but share a global realm
-  - clearTimeout/clearInterval interference
-  - realm modifications, e.g. globals?
-  - definitely endowments